 - Those made by political parties and churches.

-- Activities that respond to a direct and individual request from a public servant such as ad hoc or periodic requests for objective information, data or technical knowledge or similar.
+- Activities that respond to a direct and individual request from a public servant, such as ad hoc or periodic requests for objective information, data or technical knowledge or other similar information.

 What is the minimum number of people to constitute an interest group?